MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/cognitive-services/index.md

 The accompanying sample is a todo list application that provides functionality to:

 - View a list of tasks.
-- Add and edit tasks through the soft keyboard, or by performing speech recognition with the Bing Speech API.
-For more information about performing speech recognition, see [Speech Recognition using the Bing Speech API](speech-recognition.md).
+- Add and edit tasks through the soft keyboard, or by performing speech recognition with the Microsoft Speech API.
+For more information about performing speech recognition, see [Speech Recognition using the Microsoft Speech API](speech-recognition.md).
 - Spell check tasks using the Bing Spell Check API.
 For more information, see [Spell Checking using the Bing Spell Check API](spell-check.md).
 - Translate tasks from English to German using the Translator API.
 For more information, see [Text Translation using the Translator API](text-translation.md).
 - Delete tasks.
 - Set a task's status to 'done'.
-- Rate the application with emotion recognition, using the Emotion API.
-For more information, see [Emotion Recognition using the Emotion API](emotion-recognition.md).
+- Rate the application with emotion recognition, using the Face API.
+For more information, see [Emotion Recognition using the Face API](emotion-recognition.md).

 Tasks are stored in a local SQLite database.
 For more information about using a local SQLite database, see [Working with a Local Database](~/xamarin-forms/app-fundamentals/databases.md).